manimino/ducks/README.md

 Container for finding Python objects by matching attributes.

-Uses hash-based methods for storage and retrieval, so finds are very fast.
+Uses hash-based methods for storage and retrieval, so find is very fast.

 ```
 pip install hashbox